ACortellari/ACortellari.github.io/tpc/firstlevel_issues.md

 # [The Turkey-Palestine Source Collection](turkey_palestine_collection.md) // Issues

-In our dataset, we have 9 unique publication names.
+In our dataset, we have 12 unique publication names.
 The earliest publication started in 1967, while the latest publication ended in 1971.
-These publications are spread across various locations including Ankara, İstanbul.
+These publications are spread across various locations including Ankara, İstanbul, Adana.
 This page showcases data from the issues_view of the database.

 | publication_title          | issue_number   | issue_type    |   issue_year | issue_month   |   issue_day |
 |:---------------------------|:---------------|:--------------|-------------:|:--------------|------------:|